stackhpc/ansible-slurm-appliance/environments/nrel-proto-vm/README.md

 2. Deploy instances using Terraform:

-   Two terraform configurations are provided:
-   - `terraform-flat/`: Deploys all instances onto a single preexisting network which has a router to the external network (in the Admin project).
+   An example terraform configuration is provided in `terraform-flat/`.
+This deploys all instances onto a single preexisting network which has a router to the external network (in the Admin project).
 This is the currently-used approach as the lab environment does not currently support the necessary VLANs for additional networks.
 You will need to manually add floating IPs where necessary after running this.
-   - `terraform-flat/`: Deploys all instances into a cluster-specific private network and creates a router to a designated external network.
-This is intended to provide an example of a more production-like configuration, and is untested.

    In either case:
    - Modify variables in `terraform*/terraform.tfvars` to define the cluster size and cloud environment.